ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 ### Artifact-backed cached-candidate benchmark

-The artifact loader is tested against the committed Top-100 candidate cache and held-out qrels.
-It reproduces the expected retrieval metrics:
+The artifact loader is tested against the committed Top-100 candidate cache.
+The quality values below come from the earlier same-query exploratory package and are retained to verify serving-artifact equivalence.
+They are not the primary clean untouched-test estimate:

 | Method | Recall@10 | Success@10 | MRR@10 | nDCG@10 |
 |:--|--:|--:|--:|--:|